Introduction

 Consider the following books:

-A practical use-case can be to find all the books written by authors whose hobby contains the word dance in it, and this is what we will explore in this article.
+A practical use case would be finding all books written by authors whose hobby contains the word 'dance', which we will explore in this article.

 written by authors